Immortal Game: Publication

 Shortly after the game was played, Kieseritzky is believed to have telegraphed a report of the game to La Régence, a French chess journal which he helped to edit.
 The game was reported in an 1851 issue of the journal, with the piece attributed to Kieseritzky himself.
 La Régence used an "obscure" and prototypical form of algebraic notation to record chess games.
-Pawns were denoted using lowercase letters indicating their starting files (a–h), while pieces were denoted using uppercase letters to indicate same (A–H).
+Pawns were denoted using lowercase letters indicating their starting files (a–h), while pieces were denoted using uppercase letters (A-H) based on the file the piece started on (so rooks are A or H, knights are B or G, bishops are C or F, the queen is D, and the king is E).
 Squares were described beginning with their rank, then file, e.g. the square "e4" was instead described as "45".

 The game has been republished many times, often with inconsistencies about the order of moves.